PATRIC3/p3_docs/docroot/videos/genome_assembly_service.md

 ## Overview
 This set of short videos provides a step-by-step demonstration of using the PATRIC Genome Assembly Service to create an assembled genome from a set a bacterial sequence reads.
 From these videos you will learn how to do the following:

-* Upload your read files to the private PATRIC workspace
+* Upload your read files to the private workspace
 * Select assembly strategies and  and initiate a Genome Assembly Service job
 * Access and interpret the results from the assembly job
 * Get help if you have problems using the service